tvandinther/libsql-client-dotnet/README.md

 #### `Execute` vs. `Query`

 `Execute` returns only the number of affected rows and is intended for statements where further detail is not necessary.
+A `LibSqlException` will be thrown if you use `Execute` on a statement that returns rows.

 `Query` returns a more useful `IResultSet` object which can be read for additional information such as the number of affected rows, the last inserted row ID, the column names, and the rows themselves.